District 5050 Rotary Youth Exchange

 Club Counselor

 Host families do not have to be Rotarians!
-While the district helps recruit host families, clubs know their community and can play a key role in finding host families for their inbound students.
+While the Rotary Rye district helps recruit host families, local clubs understand their community and can play a key role in finding host families for their inbound students.

 Volunteers